School of Earth and Environmental Sciences

 Professor Rob Strachan

-- Role Title: Head of School and Professor of Geology
+- Role Title: Professor of Geology

 - Address: School of Earth & Environmental Sciences Burnaby Building Burnaby Road Portsmouth PO1 3QL